leggedrobotics/rayen/readme.md

 # loss.backward() # Backpropagate
 ```

-These are the methods implememted in this repo (please see the paper for details):
+These are the methods implemented in this repo (please see the paper for details):

 Method | Linear | Quadratic | SOC | LMI